mathigon/textbooks/content/triangles-and-trigonometry/content.md

 used to discover the highest mountain on Earth: it is now called _Mount Everest_.
 His measurement is only a few meters off today’s official height of 8848 meters.

-In this chapter you will learn about many different features and properties of triangles.
+In this course you will learn about many different features and properties of triangles.
 These will allow you to measure the height of mountains, but they are also of fundamental importance in many other areas of mathematics, science and engineering.